There’s a program called Home Profit System which claims you can be raking in cash from the comfort of your home.

 Yes, there’s no such person called Kelly Richards.
 If you do a Google search for the image, you’ll find dozens of mentions on stock photo websites.
 It’s a stock photo that can be acquired for a minimal one-time license fee.

-A few months down the road, the website replaced the image with a new one, and also changed the lady's name from Kelly to Lisa.
+A few months later, the website replaced the image with a new one and also changed the lady’s name from Kelly to Lisa.

 It’s worth noting the author bio is the exact same as well.